Symptoms of True Love

 "Symptoms of True Love" is a 1988 song by American singer–songwriter Tracie Spencer.
 This song is the second single released from Spencer's self-titled debut album.
 The single was released on February 17, 1988.
 The song was written by German composer team Irmgard Klarmann and Felix Weber.

 Background

 Unlike her first single from the album (the ballad "Hide and Seek"), this song is an uptempo club/dance track.
 The theme of the song focuses on Spencer discovering that she is suffering from "symptoms of true love" and lists the causes.

 Chart information

 "Symptoms of True Love" was Spencer's first single to chart on the Billboard Hot 100, reaching number 38.
-On the Hot Black Singles chart, it peaked at a respectable number 11.
+On the Hot Black Singles chart, it peaked at number 11.

 Music video

-The music video for "Symptoms of True Love" is rather simple and it was made in March 1988, and it shows Spencer and a group of friends dancing and grooving along to the song.
+The music video for "Symptoms of True Love" was made in March 1988, and shows Spencer and a group of friends dancing and grooving along to the song.
 The video's set features comic book-style art in the vein of Roy Lichtenstein.